Estate Planning Documents

 If you already have your estate planning documents in place, it is critical to regularly review and update them to ensure you have the right beneficiaries selected, given any new circumstances, such as a new birth in the family or a divorce.
 We typically advise our clients to revisit their documents at least every three-to-five years to see if updates are warranted and any changes to tax laws incorporated, as well as any major life events addressed.

-Tax law changes may also warrant changes to your estate plan.
+Federal and New York State tax law changes may also warrant changes to your estate plan.
 This could involve:

 • Reallocating assets to exploit increased exemptions